ktshen/CSE571-TeamProject/README.md

 Bi-directional Search
 ## Team Contribution
 - AnChien Liu
-• Summerize the report, summarize the result.
+• Summarized the report, and summarized the results.
 - Mark McMillan
-• Coding part: Implement the MM and MM 0 and do analysis.
+• Coding part: Implemented the MM and MM<sub>0</sub>, and performed analysis.
 - Afsinur Rahman
-• Coding part: Create a new layout and do analysis.
+• Coding part: Created new layouts, and performed analysis.
 - Kuan-Ting Shen
-• Coding part: Implement the BFS, A-STAR search in Bidirectional search.
+• Coding part: Implemented the BFS, A-STAR search in Bidirectional search, and performed analysis.
+Bidirectional search.